NaixGames/Polycosmos/README.md

 Quality of Life:
 - Contractor have all upgrades available to buy from the start.
-- The order in which Extreme Meassures affects bosses can be reversed.
+- The order in which Extreme Measures affects bosses can be reversed.
 So the first leve affects Hades (instead of the Furies), the second one the heroes and so on.
 Can be toggle from the .yaml, but it is recommended for a more balanced experience.

 # Requirements
 - Have Hades installed (duh!).
 Download what version you need of [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2) and put modimporter.exe in your Hades/Content folder.